 Sentence Checkup is best for checking sentence construction and weeding out unnecessary words.
 Grammarly is good for checking spelling and grammar of your work.
 The Hemmingway App helps in improving your writing style.
 It highlights adverbs, passive voice, phrases with simpler alternatives, and hard to read sentences.
 It also tells you whether your use of adverbs and passive voice is within the advisable limits or not.
 And also shows the Readability Grade of the text, reading time, and word count, etc.

 Hemmingway online text editor is simple to use and has a clean user interface.
 You can write on it or copy-paste the text on its editor.
 It automatically highlights the mistakes in different colours.
 Also, it has text formatting options like Bold, Italics, Bullets, Headings, and Link.

 Hemmingway also has a Desktop app for offline use.
 It is a paid software which includes features like HTML editing, export to MS Word, Save as PDF with Hemmingway highlights, publish directly to WordPress & Medium, etc.

 Slick Write is a competent Editor, but not perfect.
 It too missed some commonly confused words.
 And its mistake underlines will sometimes make you scratch your head, trying to understand why the word is a mistake.
 Even NOT gets underlined as an adverb.
 It points out all possible mistakes, without caring for the context.
 But overall, it works well.

 One thing I dislike about Slick Write is that the Critique and Editing features are separate.
 The critique shows you mistakes but you must switch to the Editing to remove that mistake.
 The Editing space shows no underlines, so you must find that mistake yourself.
 And then switch back to Critique to see the next mistake.
 Then switch back to editing to remove it.
 And so on.
 It’s weird and irritating.

-Update: Recently, I also learnt of another similar website https://grammark.org.
+Recently, I also learnt of another similar website https://grammark.org.
 I tried it a little and found it easy to use and useful.
 You can check this website too.

 Which text editor I use?